-Proposals shall be submitted electronically via NSPIRES, as described in the NASA Guidebook for Proposers (see Chapter 3 for details).
+Proposals shall be submitted electronically via NSPIRES using the procedures described in Chapter 3 of the NASA Guidebook for Proposers or via Grants.gov using the funding opportunity number provided in the summary table of key information.
 Proposals submitted after the due date will not be evaluated or selected.